Petrol engines

 1.4 TSI 122 hp / 90 kW

--the 1.4 l TSI with 122 hp is a much better engine, and I would even recommend it.
+The 1.4 l TSI with 122 hp is overall a better engine than the 1.2 TSI, so you are not gonna make a big mistake buying it.
 However even this unit can have issues with the prematurely worn timing chain.
 In this case you can expect this issue mostly between 100 000 km and 150 000 km.
 But in some cases the chain mechanism can be worn even earlier than 100 000 km, again mostly in the cars made to 2011.
-So it’s a good idea to measure how badly is the chain worn.
+So it’s a good idea to measure how badly is the chain worn on this engine as well.

 1.4 TSI 160 hp / 118 kW (Twincharger)

-This engine is equipped with a turbocharger and also with a compressor to achieve the very good performance.
+This engine is basically the worst engine you can choose in these cars – reliability wise.
+On the other side, the performance of this unit is great since it’s equipped with a turbocharger and also with a compressor.
 But the various possible issues of this engine are not that good as the performance:

 1. Timing chain

-And again let’s start with the damn timing chain, which as in the previous engine can be worn mostly between 100 000 km and 150 000 km, but there are also cases of worn chain mechanism even before 100 000 km mainly in cars made to 2011.
-So again the best is to measure how badly is the chain mechanism worn.
+Again let’s start with the damn timing chain which can be worn mostly between 100 000 km and 150 000 km, but there are also cases of worn chain mechanism even before 100 000 km = mainly in cars made to 2011.
+So again, the best is to measure how badly is the chain mechanism worn.

 2. Compressor clutch